SAP-archive/teched2020-DAT260/exercises/ex1/README.md

 ## Exercise 1.2 - Add Column with Type ST_Geometry <a name="subex2"></a>
 ---
-**Add a column named `SHAPE` of type `ST_Geometry`, that is able to hold geometries with srs 32630.**
+**Add a column named `SHAPE` of type `ST_Geometry`, that is able to hold geometries with SRS 32630.**

 ---

-Before we can actually persist the geometry data with the now installed srs, we need to create a column for storing this data.
+Before we can actually persist the geometry data with the now installed SRS, we need to create a column for storing this data.
 We will enhance the existing tables by using the [`ALTER TABLE`](https://help.sap.com/viewer/c1d3f60099654ecfb3fe36ac93c121bb/2020_03_QRC/en-US/20d329a6751910149d5fdbc4800f92ff.html) statement.

 ```sql
 ALTER TABLE LONDON_POI ADD (SHAPE ST_Geometry(32630));